Badr-MOUFAD/Badr-MOUFAD/README.md

 [![Medium Badge](https://img.shields.io/badge/-@badr-moufad?style=flat-square&labelColor=000000&logo=Medium&link=https://badr-moufad.medium.com/)](https://badr-moufad.medium.com/)

 I’m Badr MOUFAD, an engineering student with a major in **industrial management engineering** and a minor in **data science**.
-I am an intern at **INRIA Lyon**, team **DANTE**.
-I work on the design and implementation of fast solvers for non-convex inverse sparse problems.
-I am currently focusing on the development of [Celer](https://github.com/mathurinm/celer.git) – A fast solver for L1-type problems.
+I'm an intern at **INRIA Lyon**, team **DANTE**, and there I work on the design and implementation of fast solvers for penalized generalized linear models (GLM).

+As an open source advocate, I'm currently involved in the development of
+- [celer](https://github.com/mathurinm/celer), a fast solver for L1-type problems
+- [skglm](https://github.com/scikit-learn-contrib/skglm), a modular package for penalized GLM
+- [benchopt](https://github.com/benchopt/benchopt), a package to benchmark optimization algorithms

+I'm also a maintainer of [SkillNER](https://skillner.vercel.app), a rule based NLP package that automatically extract skills from text.

 As an auto learner, I constantly seek to sharpen my existing knowledge and gain new skills.
 I am passionate about computational mathematics, extremely fascinated by coding, and I really enjoy solving algorithmic problems.
 Also, I enjoy building Web/Desktop Apps, from time to time.